Usage Guidelines for Yale Trademarks

 - While Yale marks may be uniformly scaled to fit the application, they may not be distorted, stretched, or condensed.

 - Marks may not be bifurcated by zippers (e.g., on sweatshirt or pockets).

 - “Faded” or “distressed” marks will not be approved; “light distressed” will be considered.

 - Marks may not be covered by other marks (Yale or otherwise).

 - Marks may not appear on the seat of sweatpants or shorts, or on the bottom of flip flops, sneakers, or shoes.

-- “Est. 1701” or “Founded 1701” may not be used with the athletic mark or the words “Yale Bulldogs” because the date refers to the founding of the University itself and not to the athletic program.
+- “Est. 1701” or “Founded 1701” may not be used with the words “Yale Bulldogs” because the date refers to the founding of the University itself and not to the athletic program.

 - The word “university” must appear in its entirety.
 Abbreviations such as “Yale U or “Yale Univ.” will not be approved.

 - The “Yale” and “Yale University” word marks may not be used in conjunction with marks that already include the word Yale (i.e., the traditional Yale bulldog or the Yale Emblems).